The Amazing Race 7: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 The Amazing Race 7 took place over 29 days and traveled nearly 40,000 mi.
 Filming began on November 20, 2004, and finished on December 19, 2004.
-The teams raced in ten countries, five of which were not previously visited on the series: Peru, Chile, Botswana, Turkey, and Jamaica.
+The teams raced through ten countries, five of which were not previously visited on the series: Peru, Chile, Botswana, Turkey, and Jamaica.
 Puerto Rico, a U.S. territory in the Caribbean, was also visited for the first time.

-This was the first edition of The Amazing Race to not circumnavigate the world by traveling continuously either west or east while crossing each meridian.
-Once teams traveled as far east as India, they returned to the United States by traveling westward through Europe and the Caribbean.

 In this season, a change was made to the non-elimination leg penalty.
 In addition to being stripped of all their money and receiving no allowance for the next leg, teams were forced to surrender all of their possessions, except for their passports and the clothes they were wearing, for the remainder of the season.
-They were also no longer allowed to beg for money prior to the start of the next leg.
-The racers could receive or buy clothing or toiletries from the other teams.